RichardDeodutt/Deployment-2/README.md

 ## Step 1: Prepare the Jenkins server EC2 if you don't have one

-- Create a EC2 using the AWS Console and set the correct ssh keys, security group and open ports.
+- Create/Launch an EC2 using the AWS Console in your region of choice, `Asia Pacific (Tokyo) or ap-northeast-1` in my case.

-- Install Jenkins on the Jenkins server EC2 if it isn't already.

-- Install the AWS CLI on the Jenkins server EC2 if it isn't already.
+- Set the `Name and tags` to anything you want, `Application and OS Images (Amazon Machine Image)` to Ubuntu 64-bit (x86), `Instance type` to t2.micro.

+- Set the `Key pair(login)` to any keypair you have access to or create one, `Network Settings` set the security group to one with ports 80, 8080 and 22 open or create one with those ports open.
+Launch with `default settings` for the rest is fine.

-- Install the AWS EB CLI on the Jenkins server EC2 using the 'jenkins' user if it isn't already.
+- `SSH or connect` to the ec2 when it is running and `install` the `apt` packages `default-jre` and `jenkins` on the Jenkins server EC2 you just created if it isn't already installed.

+    Example below:

+    ```
+    sudo apt install default-jre && sudo apt install jenkins
+    ```

 ## Step 2: Create a Jenkins user in your AWS account using IAM in the AWS Console

-- Create a user for jenkins to get access called 'Eb-user' with `AdministratorAccess` permissions policy.
+- Create a user in [AWS IAM](https://us-east-1.console.aws.amazon.com/iamv2/home) for jenkins to get access called `Eb-user` with `AdministratorAccess` permissions policy.

+- Save the information provided after creation such as the `Access key ID` and `Secret access key`

 ## Step 3: Connect GitHub to the Jenkins server

-- Create a personal access token in GitHub.
+- Create/Generate a [personal access token in GitHub](https://github.com/settings/tokens) for the Jenkins server and webhook.
+I added all the `repo`, `admin:repo_hook` and `notifications` permissions.

 - Fork the [deployment repo](https://github.com/kura-labs-org/kuralabs_deployment_2) and using this repo connect it to the Jenkins server using the personal access token from GitHub by creating a Multibranch pipeline.